Axway/amplify-central/content/en/docs/manage_product_foundry/integrate_cli_api.md

 #### Mark the product as Active state

-To mark an product as `active`, run the following commands:
+To mark a product as `active`, run the following commands:

 ```bash
 #!/bin/bash